Carcinogens are substances known to cause cancer. They include:

 extracorporeal shock wave lithotripsy (ESWL)

-A common mnemonic for cortical nephrocalcinosis is:
+A mnemonic for common causes of cortical nephrocalcinosis is:

 C: cortical necrosis